groonga/groonga/doc/source/reference/functions/query.rst

 ``query_expander``
 """"""""""""""""""

-It specifies the plugin name for query expansion.
+Specifies the plugin name for query expansion.

 There is one plugin bundled in official release - :doc:`/reference/query_expanders/tsv`.